Pest control for birds is quickly becoming a large part of Terminix Canada’s pest control services.

 Sturnus vulgaris Linnaeus

 Sparrow and starling eggs vary in colour from white to light blue.
 Each sparrow lays 5-6 eggs, and they require 10 to 14 days to incubate.
 They have approximately 2 – 3 broods per year.
-The starling lays 2 – 8 eggs, and they require the same 12 – 14-day window to incubate.
+Starling bird facts include: they lay 2 – 8 eggs, and they require the same 12 – 14-day window to incubate.
 They have approximately 2 broods per year.
 Starlings leave the nest approximately 3 weeks after they hatch.

 Sparrows prefer to nest in protected man-made or natural environments, such as openings in structures, gutters, signs, light fixtures, etc. Sparrows will displace other birds from their nests and use it as their own.
 Sparrows frequently nest in kitchens, bathrooms, ovens and dryer vents.